-(c) The adder will decrease by 20 percent annually, for newly enrolled tariff customers, as measured by the first-year (2023) adder rate until the adder reaches zero.
+- (c) The adder will decrease by 20 percent each calendar year, for newly enrolled tariff customers, as measured by the first-year (2024) adder rate until the adder reaches zero.
 The adder will be a discrete line on the customer's utility bill, will apply to all charges, and will apply to future bills until the credit is used.

-- Funding for the adder will be provided by all ratepayers through the Public Purpose Program charge. - (d) Highly differentiated time-of-use rates are currently eligible in the net billing tariff.
+Funding for the adder will be provided by all ratepayers through the Public Purpose Program charge. - (d) Highly differentiated time-of-use rates for residential customers are currently eligible in the net billing tariff.
 Additional eligible rates may be added by utility request through submittal of a Tier 3 advice letter or through its general rate case Phase 2 or rate design window.
-All aggregation net billing subtariff residential customers are required to enroll in these eligible rates, or they may choose to enroll in critical peak pricing or peak day pricing rates. - (e) For customers enrolled in the California Alternate Rates for Energy (CARE) and Family Electric Rates Assistance (FERA) programs, the CARE and FERA discount shall not be applied to the retail export compensation rate. - (f) Non-bypassable charges.
+All aggregation net billing subtariff residential customers are required to enroll in these eligible rates, or they may choose to enroll in critical peak pricing or peak day pricing rates. - (e) For customers enrolled in the California Alternate Rates for Energy (CARE) and Family Electric Rates Assistance (FERA) programs, the CARE and FERA discount shall not be applied to the retail export compensation rate.

+- (f) Non-bypassable charges.
 The four charges are the public purpose program charge, nuclear decommissioning charge, competition transition charge, and the Wildfire Fund Non-Bypassable Charge. - (g) Minimum bill or fixed charges.
-Virtual net billing tariff customers are subject to any minimum bill or fixed charge that is contained in a customer's applicable rate. - (h) Credit and Debit Provisions, Crediting Methodology, and Annual True-Up will remain the same as the Net Energy Metering Aggregation subtariff. - (i) Legacy Period.
+Aggregation net billing subtariff customers are subject to any minimum bill or fixed charge that is contained in a customer's applicable rate. - (h) Credit and Debit Provisions, Crediting Methodology, and Annual True-Up will remain the same as the Net Energy Metering Aggregation subtariff.
+Credits and debits will be provided in dollars rather than in kilowatt-hours. - (i) Legacy Period.
 The terms of the aggregation net billing subtariff will be available to aggregation net billing subtariff customers for a period of nine years.
 The legacy period is linked to the renewable electrical generation facility (Generation Facility) owner.
 If the Generation Facility owner changes, the subsequent Generation Facility owner does not have a legacy period.
 The exception is when the subsequent Generation Facility owner is or was the legal partner (e.g., spouse or domestic partner in the case of residential customers or, in the case of nonresidential customers, the account-holding entity continues to be majority controlled by the same underlying individuals or entities from the time the legacy system was installed) of the original Generation Facility owner.
 For this latter group, the legacy period maintains its original interconnection date and length of nine years.